NAV

 2. Automatic Watermark Detection and Removal Auto-processed Result

-3. First Manual Correction First Manual Mask After First Manual Correction
+3. Manual Correction First Manual Mask After First Manual Correction

 The images show the progression from the original image through each step of the watermark removal process, including the manual masks used for refinement.